CarlCui/cmpt489/README.md

 ## Optimize Pass with SIMD Technology

 As we all know, compilation efficiency matters, and C++ is known for its slow compilation.
-Thus, we want to create this pass that could potentially use SIMD operations by using llvm `SmallVector`s when performing pattern recognitions.
+Thus, we want to create this pass that could potentially use SIMD operations to achieve high efficiency by using llvm `SmallVector`s when performing pattern recognitions.

 # Resources